 The Brutish Museums

-Here are a few links to some recent reviews of my latest book The Brutish Museums: the Benin Bronzes, Colonial Violence and Cultural Restitution which was published in November 2020.
+My book The Brutish Museums: the Benin Bronzes, Colonial Violence and Cultural Restitution was published with Pluto Press in November 2020, and has been described as ‘the book that changed the conversation about museums’.

 “for those who still bear the weight of these colonial legacies today, Hicks’ urgent, lucid, and brilliantly enraged book feels like a long-awaited treatise on justice”